guidofaecke/laminas-airbrake/README.md

 # Zend Airbrake
 Airbrake (phpbrake) integration for Zend Framework 3 (ZF3) or Zend Framework 2 (ZF2) via backwards compatibility for 2.5.x or newer.

 Airbrake is a tool that captures and tracks your application's exceptions.
 This library connects your Zend application to Airbrake, to make exception tracking possible.
-It is also possible to use Zend Airbrake for different services that use the Airbrake protocol, like CodebaseHQ.
+It is also possible to use Zend Airbrake with different services that use the Airbrake protocol, like CodebaseHQ.

 *Please note that this a pre-production release.*